vamsi-2312/pes_pd/README.md

 7. Provide the necessary capacitors.
 8. Provide the necessary similation commands.

-Next we need to give all the inputs from 1-8 in the form of configuration file to the **characterization software called GUNA**.
+Next we need to give all the inputs from 1-8 in the form of configuration file to the **characterization software called GUNA**.<br>
-The output of GUNA is timing,noise,power,.lib,function
+The output of GUNA is timing,noise,power,.lib,function<br>

-Classification of .lib
+Classification of .lib<br>
 1. Timing Characterisation
 2. Power Characterisation
 3. Noise characterisation